artadhitive/bp-profile-widgets/readme.txt

 * Users can embed one of the following slideshow galleries: Flickr, Picasa, Photobucket, Fotki, Smugmug, or dotPhoto.
 * Users can embed one of the following video players: YouTube, Vimeo, Veoh, DailyMotion, Facebook, Flickr, Blip.tv, funnyordie.com, Hulu, Revision3.com, Viddler, Qik, and uStream
 * Users can display a customizable text message, including HTML, in the Text Box widget
+* Users can display a RSS feed on their profile in the RSS widget
-* A description field is included for each widget allowing the user to explain their involvement.
+* A description field is included for each media widget allowing the user to explain their involvement.
 * Widget options for width and height of the slideshow.
 * Widget options for width and aspect ratio of the video player.
+* Widget options for item quantity for the RSS feed display.
 * Uses WordPress functions to fetch the oEmbed media players.
-* Uses WordPress transients to speed up loading oEmbed HTML
+* Uses WordPress transients to speed up loading players
 * Widgets only appear on Profile pages
 * Widgets can be hidden if they don't contain data